KatherLab/LLMAIx/README.md

 - labelannotation: more metrics
 - incorporate new grammar rules

+- all metrics class-wise
+- experimental: compare embeddings of llm output and annotation: calculate attention and then threshold

 - grammar builder last line fix

 - csv in annotation subfolder